kyma-project/hydroform/install/README.md

 ### Example

-The example of using the library to install Kyma on properly configured Minikube cluster can be found [here](https://github.com/kyma-incubator/hydroform/tree/master/install/examples/example.go).
+To see how to use the library to install Kyma on a properly configured Minikube cluster, see this [example](https://github.com/kyma-incubator/hydroform/tree/master/install/examples/example.go).